Alternate Assessment aligned with Alternate Academic Achievement Standards

 - Waivers were partially approved for the following states (3): AZ, HI, IN (approved for ELA/Math, denied for Science assessment)

 - Waivers were denied for the following states (4): ME, NJ and PA (due to failure to test at least 95% of students with disabilities) and AL due to failure to submit request in a timely manner)

-States requesting to extend a waiver for an additional year must demonstrate substantial progress towards achieving the prior year's plan and timeline (34 CFR section 200.6 (c)(4)(C)(v)) Refer to this USED memo to states for add't information.
-USED urges states to make waiver information available to the public.
+States requesting to extend a waiver for an additional year must demonstrate substantial progress towards achieving the prior year's plan and timeline (34 CFR section 200.6 (c)(4)(C)(v)) USED urges states to make waiver information available to the public.